en-tropyc/bonsol_website/notes.md

 Open questions:
 - How do we determine the stake threshold?
 - How do we determine the base fee?
+- Cap on staking? avoid centralization of revenue to 1 prover

 # Base Fees
 Base fee is the minimum payment to a prover for completing a workload.
 In phase 1 base fees will be paid in $USDC or $SOL and in phase 2 base fees will be paid in $BON.